 Some call blocking services may return responses such as 604 (Does Not Exist Anywhere).
 This might be a strategy to try to get a destination's address removed from a calling database.
-However, other network elements might also interpret this to mean the user truly does not exist and might result in the user not being able to receive calls from anyone, even if wanted.
+However, other network elements might also interpret this to mean the user truly does not exist, which might result in the user not being able to receive calls from anyone, even if they wanted to receive the calls.
 In many jurisdictions, providing such false signaling is also illegal.